 The gas certification process is quite rigorous.
 However, it is still possible to receive a cylinder gas out of specification.
-At the request of the IDNR, Polk County Air Quality will verify that a new cylinder gas is within specification before it is put into use.
-Immediately prior to removing an old cylinder, perform a zero/precision/ span check, making sure that relevant criteria are met.
+Polk County Air Quality will verify that a new cylinder gas is within specification before it is put into use.
+Prior to removing an old cylinder, perform a zero/precision/span check, making sure that relevant criteria are met.
 Change to the new cylinder, and update the Thermo 146i with the new stock gas concentration.
 Adjust the 146i to produce a target concentration equivalent to the precision level last used with the old cylinder.
 If the instrument reading is within 4% of the expected value, proceed to calibrate the analyzer with the new stock cylinder.
 If it is not within 4%, investigate and resolve the disparity prior to using the new cylinder.
-See Appendix A for Gas Comparison Field Sheet.
+See Form 1, Appendix A for Gas Comparison Spreadsheet.

-Operators will be required to replace the SO2 cylinder when the cylinder pressure drops below 200 PSI.
+Operators will be required to replace the $SO_2$ cylinder when the cylinder pressure drops below 200 PSI.
 This will involve removing the regulator on the depleted cylinder and installing the regulator on a replacement cylinder.